Document Header

 });

-{eac}Doojigger (and derivatives) provides a front-end filter and shortcode that gives access to (nearly) all public methods in extensions.
+{eac}Doojigger (and your derivatives) provides a front-end filter and shortcode that gives access to (nearly) all public methods in extensions.

 - method='{methodName}', which is made up of the extension name and the extension method (extension.method).